 Guidelines covering best practice for shale well operations in the UKSHALE GAS WELL GUIDELINES

-The guidelines, which include hydraulic fracturing (fracking) processes, as well as ensuring the public disclosure of the make-up of fracturing fluids, were developed by a high level workgroup composed of experts in the field and with input from the Department for Energy and Climate Change, the Health and Safety Executive, the Environment Agency and the Scottish Environment Protection Agency.
+The guidelines, which include hydraulic fracturing (fracking) processes, as well as ensuring the public disclosure of the make-up of fracturing fluids, were developed by a high level workgroup composed of experts in the field and with input from the relevant government departments, the Health and Safety Executive (HSE), the Environment Agency (EA) and the Scottish Environment Protection Agency (SEPA).

 This first issue of the guidelines relates to the exploration and appraisal phase of shale gas well developments and contains what is considered to be good industry practice.
 References are made to relevant legislation, industry standards and practices, including Oil and Gas UK Guidelines, particularly to the Well Integrity Guidelines, where appropriate.